Narassin/Malay-Software-Technical-Terminology/README.md

 - [x] Translate to malay
 - [ ] Add the definition of the term in malay
 - [ ] Delete Duplicate
+- [ ] Make the list into a kind of table
+- [ ] Create an github page interface to look up the terminology
+- [ ] Set up a contribution guide
+- [ ] Set up an open source license
+- [ ]

 ## Table of Context